yue1411/TantilloLab/README.md

 1. To log in to your account through the terminal: Use the command (they’re the same) in terminal (if you are not familiar with bash, see lab manual first chapter):
 `ssh username@comet.sdsc.xsede.org` or `ssh username@comet.sdsc.edu`

 2. Your password should be the same as on the XSEDE website.
 Sometimes it’ll take a while for your account to be ready.
 If you can’t access it, wait a day and try again.
-If you still can’t log in, you can try resetting your XSEDE password.
+If you still can’t log in, you can try to reset your XSEDE password.

 #### 3. Set up Job Script
 <a name="3"><a/>